+They were provided with shirts commemorating the occasion and both the students and their schools were given trees to grow at home and on campus respectively.
+As part of International Day of Forests activities, PISLM Dominica's National Project Coordinator Euan James and representatives from the Forestry Division and Dominica Water and Sewerage Company (DOWASCO) took part in a panel discussion on Dominica's Government Information Service (GIS).
+The Division also held a primary school 4-H Club poster competition with prizes sponsored by the PISLM and with Miss Dominica2023 Adicia Burton joining the judge's panel.
+Click here to see the interview.
 International Day of Forests is celebrated annually on March 21st by nations around the globe to highlight forests and raise awareness of their importance to sustainable livelihoods.
-IDF was established by a resolution of the United Nations General Assembly on November 28 forests "Persons may see forests in the distance and think that they are far removed, but the forests' impact on our everyday lives is closer than many of us realize, and vice versa," said Euan James - Dominica National Project Coordinator.
-"We have to protect our forests in order to protect ourselves," he added MISSION: DOMINICA 2023 Potential Members of the PISLM team traveled to Dominica during the first week of April for meetings and other activities on a one-week mission just before Easter weekend.
-The team, lead by Chief Technical Officer Lakeram Singh, began the week with a Technical Working Group meeting.
+IDF was established by a resolution of the United Nations General Assembly on November 28 "Persons may see forests in the distance and think that they are far removed, but the forests' impact on our everyday lives is closer than many of us realize, and vice versa," said Euan James - Dominica National Project Coordinator.
+"We have to protect our forests in order to protect ourselves," he added MISSION: DOMINICA 2023

+Permanent Secretary Mr.s Sylvanie Burtonwith NPC Euan James Rosseau, Dominica Members of the PISLM team traveled to Dominica during the first week of April for meetings and other activities on a oneweek mission just before Easter weekend.
+The team, led by Chief Technical Officer Lakeram Singh, began the week with a Technical Working Group meeting.
 Representatives from the Dominica Water and Sewage Corporation (DOWASCO), the Forestry Division, the Dominica Bureau of Standards (DBoS). and the newly formed Dominica Chapter of the Caribbean Youth Environment Network attended.
 Dr. Davidson Lloyd, one of PISLM's two Watershed Consultants on the Dominica projects, presented his plan for the rehabilitation of the Batalie Watershed.
 The plan includes continued maintenance of the watershed using SLM best practices.
 A discussion ensued between the DOWASCO and Forestry representatives solidifying their commitment to collaborate to implement the plan.
-On day two, National Project Coordinator Euan James held a Handing Over Ceremony to present completed Land Use Plans to the government and vital equipment to Dominica's farmers.
-Permanent Secretary of the Ministry of Environment, Rural Modernization, Kalinago Upliftment and Constituency Empowerment Sylvanie Burton was on hand to give opening remarks and accept the plans on behalf of Dominica.
+On day two, National Project Coordinator Euan James held a handing-over ceremony to present completed Land Use Plans to the government and vital equipment to Dominica's farmers.
+Roseau, Dominica's Permanent Secretary of the Ministry of Environment, Rural Modernization, Kalinago Upliftment and Constituency Empowerment Sylvanie Burton was on hand to give opening remarks and accept the plans on behalf of Dominica.
 Kent Copiel, Technical Specialist at IICA Delegation in Dominica was also present to present the equipment and materials.
 Several local farmers were present to represent their cohort in acceptance of the gift.
-After a day of site visits, the week culminated in a meeting of the Project Steering Committee, which was covered on Dominica GIS.
-Click to view news report (from 11:38).
+After a day of site visits, the week culminated in a meeting of the Project Steering Committee, which was covered on Dominica GIS Click to view news report (from 11:38).